gophercoders/website/content/lessons/KS2/lower/repetition.md

 If the `condition` is true the `statements-to-repeat` are executed.
 This is also the same as an `if` statement.
 The difference comes once all of the `statements-to-repeat` have been executed.
 Once these have been executed the condition is tested __again__.
-Think of the last brace causing jump back to the `for` line.
+Think of the last brace causing a jump back to the `for` line.

 If the `condition` is still true the `statements-to-repeat` are executed again,